A Definitive Guide to Buying a Manufactured Home That You Will Love

 This last part is very important for anyone looking to purchase a mobile home.
 If you’re a city lover, finding a great mobile home community is the way to go.
 While modular housing fits city infill plans in some communities, manufactured housing in metro areas remains primarily a community-based residential setting.

 That said, options open up some if you’re outside the incorporated area.
 County land, townships, and some villages often allow mobile homes on open land.
 Essentially, the non-metro area often treats a factory-built home in much the same way as if you were building on site.
 The home site can be land you buy, land you already own, or even land that is owned by a friend or relative with space available to bring in a single- or multi-section residence.

 Also for consideration if you’re looking to live in a mobile home community:

 - Are you retiring, flying solo, or are you empty nesters?
-You may want to consider “55+” (age-restricted) communities.
+You may want to consider a 55 or senior mobile home park.
 Otherwise, if you have a family or want to live in a park with families, look for “all ages” communities.
 Again, each type of community comes with amenities worthy of consideration.

 - Do you have pets?
 If so, you want to make sure you filter out properties with pet restrictions.
 But, don’t be alarmed.
 We’ve put together a couple of quick tips to help you find available pet-friendly mobile home parks.